-Here’s what industry pros recommend, especially when it comes to the benefits of hiring an agent in Shoreline: “Once you decide to sell your home, start thinking of yourself as a businessperson and salesperson rather than just the homeowner.
+Here’s what industry pros recommend, especially when it comes to the benefits of hiring an agent in Seattle: “Once you decide to sell your home, start thinking of yourself as a businessperson and salesperson rather than just the homeowner.
 In fact, forget altogether that you’re the homeowner.
 By looking at the transaction from a purely financial perspective, you’ll distance yourself from the emotional aspects of selling the property.”

 2. Do I Really Know How to Price My House to Sell?

 Pricing to sell is one of the key elements in marketing and a quick sale.
 If you can’t answer this question in the affirmative, you’re likely better off hiring an agent in Seattle.